Constitution & Bylaws

 Special Funds to Support Pathologists

-The Association will have a special fund to support selected pathologists who wish to attend the EAHP meetings to present an abstract or a case at the workshop and who are unable to obtain sufficient local funding to attend the meeting.
-Eligible pathologists shall be senior pathologists or pathologists-in-training who are pursuing active research in the field.
-The applications shall be addressed to the local organiser and shall be selected on an individual basis by the members of the Nomination Committee
+The Association will have a special fund to support selected pathologists who wish to attend the EA4HP meetings to present an abstract or a case at the workshop and who are unable to obtain sufficient local funding to attend the meeting.
+Eligible pathologists shall be senior pathologists or pathologists-in-training who are active in the field.
+The applications shall be addressed to the Secretary-Treasurer and shall be selected on an individual basis by the President, the Scientific Secretary and the Secretary-Treasurer.

 • Article 6 – Affiliation and Working Groups